Hisham0-95/WE-Case-Study/README.md

 **1. Large-Scale Data Handling**

-  **The Challenge**: The project involved my first exposure to true Big Data—nine tables, including four fact tables with millions of rows—a scale common in telecom environments.
+**The Challenge:** The project involved my first exposure to true Big Data—nine tables, including four fact tables with millions of rows—a scale common in telecom environments.

-  **The Achievement**: I successfully managed the dataset and navigated the initial performance hurdles.
+**The Achievement:** I successfully managed the dataset and navigated the initial performance hurdles.
 This experience cemented my confidence in my ability to handle, process, and analyze enterprise-level data volumes efficiently.

 **2. Data Contextualization Without Metadata**